Pension Levels

 Pensions in OECD countries

-In December 2023, the OECD published an extensive survey of pensions in its different members states and the G20 countries.
+In November 2025, the OECD published an extensive survey of pensions in its different members states.
 Pensions at a Glance is published biannually.
 The selection of indicators used in the report includes, among other things, comparisons relating to the level, structure and financing of pensions.
+The 2025 report focuses on the gender pension gap.

 The OECD measures the replacement rate of pensions under the assumption that a person’s working life extends from age 22 to the national retirement age (69 years in Finland).
-In the comparison of the replacement rate of pensions, the future pension of a Finnish employee with an average income is slightly over the OECD average when supplementary pensions, which are part of the total pension provision in many countries, are included in the comparison.
-The OECD average pension amounts to 55 per cent of the pre-retirement wage.
+In the comparison of the replacement rate of pensions, the future pension of a Finnish employee with an average income is slightly over the OECD average when statutory and obligatory supplementary pensions are included in the comparison.
+The OECD average pension amounts to 52 per cent of the pre-retirement wage.
 The equivalent rate in Finland is 58 per cent.
-The replacement rate for low-income wage earners is below the OECD average (58.4% vs. 63.8%) and higher among the high-income wage earners (58.4% vs. 42.3%).
+The replacement rate for low-income wage earners is below the OECD average (57.8% vs. 65.5%) and higher among the high-income wage earners (57.8% vs. 42.0%).
+For Finland, the replacement rates have not changed significantly compared to the previous review.

 Significant changes in pensions between EU countries